 Carnival Cruise Cancellation Policy: Can I Get My Money Back?

-Update, 12/7/2020: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
-Since that time, Carnival Cruise Line has suspended all North American sailings through February 28, 2021.
+Update, 5/11/2021: On October 31, the U.S. Centers for Disease Control and Prevention allowed its no-sail order to expire and issued a conditional sailing framework, to which all ships must adhere in order to resume cruising.
+Since that time, Carnival Cruise Line has suspended most North American sailings through July 31, 2021.

 Passengers can also fill out an online form to request a refund to the original form of payment instead of a future cruise credit.
-This request must be made before May 31, 2021.
+This request must be made before September 30, 2021.
+Passengers not choosing one option or the other by that date will automatically receive the future cruise credit and onboard credit mentioned above.

 When you book a cruise, the last thing you're probably thinking is that you might have to cancel it.
 But, when life happens and you need to change your plans, you'll want to be familiar with your cruise line's cancellation policy.